This story originally appeared on Neural Effects and was produced and distributed in partnership with Stacker Studio.

 10 potential early signs of dementia

-According to The Centers for Disease Control and Prevention (CDC), "Dementia is not a specific disease, but is rather a general term for the impaired ability to remember, think, or make decisions that interfere with doing everyday activities."
+According to the Centers for Disease Control and Prevention (CDC), "Dementia is not a specific disease.
+It is a general term for having trouble remembering, thinking, or making decisions that affect everyday activities."
 The most common type of dementia is Alzheimer's disease, though there are several types of dementia including frontotemporal dementia (FTD), dementia with Lewy bodies (DLB), and vascular dementia (VaD) to name a few.
 Globally, more than 50 million people have dementia, and an estimated 10 million new cases are reported each year.
 Projections show that the number of affected individuals will reach 82 million in 2030 and 152 million by 2050.

 A dementia diagnosis comes after a series of tests of memory, problem-solving, and other cognitive abilities performed by a health care provider.
 Blood tests, brain scans, and physicals are carried out to help doctors figure out the underlying cause.
 Dementia is broken down into early, mid, and late stages, with a worsening of symptoms as the condition progresses.